Succeeding at uni when you’re from a low-income household

 Many universities offer access bursaries, which is essentially money that you don’t have to pay back to help you with living costs.
-For example, the University of Edinburgh offers up to £8,500 per academic year to students from low-income households, and you can use this money for whatever you want.
 Check with your university, because you may need to fill in an application to be considered for a bursary.

 It’s not just universities who can offer financial support either.
 Unite Students runs a scholarship programme for students who are estranged from their families and statutory care leavers.
 This scholarship means you can live rent-free for your whole degree, so you don’t need to worry about ending up in a horrible flat miles from campus.